KujawinskiLaboratory/Autotuner/README.md

 For input, AutoTuner requires at least 3 samples of raw data converted from proprietary instrument formats (eg .mzML, .mzXML, or .CDF).
 It also requires a spreadsheet containing at least two columns.
 One column must match the raw data samples by name, and the other must describe the different experimental factors each sample belongs to.

-Please see vignettes/intro.Rmd for a tutorial on how to use AutoTuner within R.

 ## AutoTuner Installation

 AutoTuner is now available through [bioconductor](https://bioconductor.org/packages/devel/bioc/html/Autotuner.html).
 The current released version of the package may be installed by running the following code: